liqiang1102/-Liver-Fibrosis-Histology-Slides-Quantitative-Analysis-Using-3D-Volume-MATLAB-Code-for-needle-biop/README.md

 ## Main features
 * The code in code_hpc can be used in the HPC cluster to process gigabytes WSI images.
-* The code in code_local can be used in the local computer to test small image dataset.
+* The code in code_local is a example, which can be used in the local computer to test small image dataset.

 *  First step: image preprocessing for color deconvolution